projectsbyif/data-permissions-catalogue/README.md

 **Instructions**

-1. Clone this repository

-2. `cd` into the repository and run `hugo` to build the site.

-3. Run `hugo server`

-4. Go to [http://localhost:1313](http://localhost:1313) in your browser
+1. Save the repository on your machine using GitHub Desktop or via the terminal.
+  - How to save using [GitHub Desktop](https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop)
+  - How to save using the [terminal](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) (and some [helpful terminal commands](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a))

+2. Open the terminal and install Hugo [using Homebrew](https://gohugo.io/getting-started/installing/#homebrew-macos).

+  If you get `brew: command not found`, you can install Homebrew using instructions on [their website](https://brew.sh/).

 ## Creating and editing patterns

+**Getting Started**

+1. Create a new branch to work on.
+You can do this in GitHub Desktop or via the terminal.

+**⚠️Changes should always be made on branch.⚠️** This is because any changes committed directly on `master` will automatically deploy live.

+  - How to create a new branch on [GitHub Desktop](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)
+  - How to create a new branch via the [terminal](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).

+2. In the terminal, `cd` into the website folder and run `hugo server` to start the development server.

+Any changes you make will be automatically displayed at http://localhost:1313

+3. Open the website folder in a text editor of your choice (like [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/)).

+**Adding or editing a pattern**

 Each pattern has a [Markdown](https://daringfireball.net/projects/markdown/syntax) file in the `content/patterns` folder.
 To create a new pattern, use the Hugo `archetype` template, located in `archetypes/patterns.md`.

 1. Name the new file with the slugified version of the pattern name.
-For example `This is a new pattern` would be called `this-is-a-new-pattern.md`.
+For example, `This is a new pattern` would be called `this-is-a-new-pattern.md`.

-2. In the repository, run `hugo new patterns/[NEW-FILE-NAME]`
+2. In the terminal, run `hugo new patterns/[NEW-FILE-NAME]`.

+For example, to create pattern called `This is a new pattern`, you would run `hugo new patterns/this-is-a-new-pattern.md`

 3. Open your new pattern file and fill in the relevant front matter.